hartwigmedical/scripts/peach/README.md

 ## Algorithm
 TODO: describe algorithm steps and provide details for each step

+In broad strokes:
+* Extract relevant calls wrt from VCF, where relevance is determined by the panel JSON.
+  These calls will be with respect to a v37 reference genome.
+* Use information from the panel JSON to translate this set of calls wrt v37 into the corresponding set of calls wrt v38, where possible.
+* For each gene:
+  + Determine for each variant how often each alt allele occurs.
+  + Determine the unique simplest combination of haplotypes that completely explains that combination of alt alleles and counts.
+If there is no unique simplest combination of haplotypes that completely explains the combination of alt alleles and counts, then declare "Unresolved Haplotype".

 ### Preparation
 First, the panel JSON is loaded and checked for consistency.